qidi-community/Plus4-Wiki/content/bed-scanning-probes/cartographer3d/README.md

 You must be certain the coil is between 2.6 to 3.0 mm from the nozzle tip.

 ## Software
-A small note: The code with "+" and "-" before them are meant to indicate what is added and what is removed.
-When you copy and paste them onto your machine, please remove the "+" before any line, and delete the lines with "-" before them.

 ### Backup Klipper